House Fires: Common Causes And Prevention Tips

-Owning a home comes with a number of responsibilities.
-Keeping it safe is one of them.
+Owning a home comes with several responsibilities, and keeping it safe is one of them.
 One of the biggest threats to your home is fire.
-House fires spread fast, swallowing the structure in flames in as little as 5 minutes.
-In such a short time, you can lose all of your belongings, your family heirlooms, your home, your pet and even your life.
+House fires spread fast, and can swallow the structure in flames in as little as 5 minutes.
+In a short time, you can lose all of your belongings, including family heirlooms, your home, your pet and even your life.
 The point of this post isn’t to frighten you; it’s to empower you to create a safer place to live.
-Yes, house fires can be very scary.
+Yes, house fires can be terrifying.
 But here’s the good news: Most of the time, they are also very preventable.

 Education is key.
-Knowing the most common causes of house fires and how to prevent them is the first step.
-Taking the proper action is the next.
+Knowing the most common causes of house fires and how to prevent them is the first step, followed by taking the proper action.
 Here’s how you can take the right precautions to ensure each room in your home is protected to the best of your ability.

 As American homes rely more and more on electricity and technology, every room now has something that could be a potential hazard.
 Here are the most common causes of house fires and tips for making them less of a threat.